ahmedCoder12424/cse15l-lab-reports/LabReport3.md

 ## 2. -L

 This option outputs path of files without matching string.
 This is essentially the inverse of -l command and can be helpful in finding files without a common string.
+It also producing readable output by only showing the file path and not the file contents.

 ### Example #1